 Upon arrival, first responders found Dickinson trapped between the vehicle and the east side of the building at the drive-thru payment window.
 He was transported to CHI St. Francis Emergency Room, where he was pronounced dead.
 His next of kin has been notified.

 Grand Island Police Division Chief Dean Elliott characterized the incident as a complete accident.
 “It appears the deceased opened the door to further reach out the window for payment purposes,” Elliott said.
-The vehicle may have lurched forward during this action, causing Dickinson to become pinned between the door frame and the drive-thru window counter.
+The vehicle may have lurched forward during this action, pinning Dickinson between the door frame and the drive-thru window counter.
+The investigation determined that Dickinson was the sole occupant of the vehicle and was the individual who sustained fatal injuries.

 The McDonald’s restaurant remained open after the incident, continuing operations despite the tragedy that had occurred just hours earlier.